-Adjectives that start with "N" are numerous, and though you may seem nerdy or nutty by knowing them all, you will be able to use them in a natural way when you need them, and your meaning will never be nebulous or nonsensical.
+Do you need an adjective that starts with "n" to enhance the meaning of a sentence?
+Then you're in luck.
+Adjectives that start with "n" are numerous.
+Though you may seem nerdy or nutty for knowing them all, you will be able to use them in a natural way when you need them in speech or writing, and your meaning will never be nebulous or nonsensical.

 Examples of Adjectives That Start With N